top of page

 Collar verses Harness is a personal preference.

 Your pup will very quickly learn to walk on a leash.
 You may decide to allow your pup to become comfortable with a leash by wearing it around the house.
-Your pup can drag leash around for a bit but do not allow chewing.
+Your pup can drag the leash around for a bit but do not allow chewing.

 Collar/Harness & Leash